 - 5.1.
 Compensation of external directors (as defined in the Companies Law) will be paid in accordance with the Companies Law and applicable regulations. - 5.2.
-Compensation of non-external directors will be identical to that of external directors.

-- 5.3.
-In exceptional circumstances (e.g., a key opinion leader or globally recognized expert), higher compensation may be paid to a director candidate in accordance with this Policy and applicable law. - 5.4.
-The Compensation Committee may propose, and Board may approve, the grant of equity to directors, taking into consideration compliance with this Policy and applicable law.
+Compensation of non-external directors will be identical to that of external directors. - 5.3.
+In exceptional circumstances (e.g., a key opinion leader or globally recognized expert), higher compensation may be paid to a director candidate in accordance with this Policy and applicable law.
+Notwithstanding the above, in the case of a chairperson determined by the Board to be an active chairperson the financial compensation may be up to 50% higher than for other directors (other than those directors who may receive greater compensation due to the exceptional circumstances as described in this paragraph). - 5.4.
+The Compensation Committee may propose, and Board may approve, the grant of equity to directors, in accordance with the provisions set forth in Section 4.2 to this Policy, which shall apply mutatis mutandis, taking into consideration compliance with this Policy and applicable law.